appbaseio/reactivesearch/README.md

 * The library handles the transformation of the UI interactions into database queries.
 You only need to include the components and associate each with a DB field.
 * Built in live updates - Actuators can be set to update results even when the underlying data changes in the DB.
 * Comes with a cleanly namespaced CSS classes API that allows extending built-in styles without hassle.
-* Built in `light` and `dark` UI themes.
+* Is themable via `ThemeProvider`.

 ### Ease of Use

-* One step installation with [npm install @appbaseio/reactivesearch](https://opensource.appbase.io/reactive-manual/v1/getting-started/RSInstallation.html),
+* One step installation with [npm install @appbaseio/reactivesearch](https://opensource.appbase.io/reactive-manual/v1/getting-started/reactivesearch.html),
 * A UMD build that works directly in the browser.
-See a demo [here](https://github.com/appbaseio-apps/reactivesearch-starter-app#try-in-browser-without-npm),
+Installation steps [here](https://opensource.appbase.io/reactive-manual/getting-started/reactivesearch.html#reactivesearch-as-umd),
-* Works out of the box with Materialize CSS and comes with a polyfill CSS for Bootstrap.
-Compatibility for other frameworks can be added too,
+* Styled and scoped components that can be easily extended,
 * See the [reactivesearch starter app](https://github.com/appbaseio-apps/reactivesearch-starter-app).

 [⬆ Back to Top](#reactive-search)